flashbots/flashbots-docs/README.md

 ## Deployment

+Create a PR and once merged, Github actions automatically deploy it.

+The docs use GitHub pages for hosting, and deployment is done by building the website and pushing to the `gh-pages` branch.

+Note: below is an artifact, should probably not be done this way:

 ```console
 GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.